booz-allen-hamilton/agile-playbook/4_GettingStarted_Graphic.md

 # Getting started - Your first month (or so)
 So you've never been an agile team before.
 How to get started?

-This quick list gives a framework for getting started, using concepts you'll find more detail about in other areas of this playbook.
+This quick list gives a frame for getting started, using concepts you'll find more detail about in other areas of this playbook.

 Keep in mind, it's not practical to totally change everything about how you work overnight.
 You should start somewhere, try things, talk about it, and improve as you go.